 A few decades later, in the year 2010, a space-faring race called the Venishians arrived on Earth.
 They brought with them some of their technology, including a number of highly sophisticated spaceships.
 With their visit, the empire realised that there were other civilisations in space that could be subdued and dominated like the various world governments in the past.

-The Venishian spaceships were captured and the scientists of Earth constructed a massive invasion force.
-Their target is the Venishian homeworld, and the player is the invasion force's advance scout, sent ahead to secure the asteroid belt ringing the Venishian homeworld and signal the rest of the invasion force to begin their attack once it is done.
-This task completed, the player was instructed to wait in orbit until the rest of the attack force arrives.
-However, as they wait, the player decides to disobey the order and single-handedly subdue the Venishians on their own.
+The Venishian spaceships were captured and the scientists of Earth constructed a massive invasion force using Venishian technology.
+The empire's target is the Venishian homeworld, and you are the invasion force's advance scout, sent ahead to secure the asteroid belt ringing the Venishian homeworld and signal the rest of the invasion force to begin their attack once it is done.
+This task completed, you are instructed to wait in orbit until the rest of the attack force arrives.
+However, you decide to disobey the order and single-handedly subdue the Venishians on your own instead.

-Once touted by the Adrenaline Vault as having the potential to re-define the Shoot 'em Up genre, Nebula Fighter didn't manage to do that.
-However, it did leave a lasting impression on most players back at the turn of the millennium for multiple reasons.
+Once touted by the Adrenaline Vault as having the potential to re-define the Shoot 'em Up genre, Nebula Fighter left a lasting impression on most players back at the turn of the millennium for multiple reasons.
 Apart from inverting the typical Shoot 'em Up plot by putting the player in the role of the antagonist, the game was considered one of the more aesthetically appealing ones of its time.
-Nebula Fighter also had a rather unique take on Boss Fights: each level ended with one, and most of the bosses drop their signature weapon when defeated, which can be picked up by the player for use on later levels.
-During levels, the player can also pick up secondary weapons such as side missiles and a rear-firing drone.
+Nebula Fighter also had a rather unique take on Boss Fights: each level ended with one, and most of the bosses drop their signature weapon when defeated, which could be picked up by the player for use.
+During levels, the player could also pick up secondary weapons such as side missiles and a rear-firing drone.

 This game provides examples of:

 - Continuing is Painful: The player loses all upgrades to their main weapon as well as all their secondary weapons when they die, excluding nukes.